-Led by Acting Director, David Conrad, a citizen of the Osage Nation, the Office of Indian Energy works within DOE, across government agencies, and with Indian Tribes and organizations to promote Indian energy policies and initiatives.
+Led by the Director, Christopher Clark Deschene, a member of the Navajo Nation, the Office of Indian Energy works within DOE, across government agencies, and with Indian Tribes and organizations to promote Indian energy policies and initiatives.
 The Office of Indian Energy performs these functions within the scope of DOE's mission and consistently with the federal government's trust responsibility, tribal self-determination policy, and government-to-government relationship with Indian Tribes.

 Learn more about us:

 In the news: